iter8-tools/docs/docs/user-guide/tasks/custommetrics.md

     > **Note:** The shell command above is for illustration only.
 Iter8 uses Python bindings for `jq` to evaluate the `jqExpression`.

-### Error handling
-Errors may occur during Iter8's metric queries due to a number of reasons (for example, due to an invalid metrics template template, or due to the metrics database being unreachable).
-If errors are encountered during the attempt to retrieve metric values, Iter8 will mark the corresponding metric as unavailable.

-## Customizing

 # Custom Metrics